We offer Complex Decongestive Therapy

 - Type and severity of the condition,

-- Cooperation and willingness of the patient and family to participate and comply with the treatment as well as the real possibility of continuing care in the maintenance phase.
+with the treatment as well as the real possibility of continuing care in the maintenance

 -The conditions of the patient’s house, to be able to carry out an adequate treatment.